oVirt/ovirt-site/source/sla/watchdog-device.html.md

 **1) UI for user to add a watchdog device**

        In the Virtual Machines UI.
-         add "Watchdog" Option in the "New Server" or "New Desktop" dialogue. user can decide whether he need to add a Watchdog device.
+       an "Watchdog" Option for user in the "New Server" and "New Desktop" dialogue. user can decide whether he needs to add a Watchdog device.
        User can also decide the model or action for watchdog.

 **2) report the watchdog event to user**

-         when there
-         engine can't find a watchdog event is triggered
+       Engine poll vm's stats and to check whether a watchdog event was triggered.
+       Engine will notify the user when a watchdog event is triggered, then user can take some actions, restart the vm or dump the watchdog to look into it.

 <Category:SLA> <Category:Vdsm>